M-Nitsche/BeeWatch/README.md

 | [Malika Nisal Ratnayake et. al.](https://bridges.monash.edu/articles/dataset/Honeybee_video_tracking_data/12895433)| 436       |
 | own images    | 1398

-Images where eather taken as a single photo, or a video was taken and then deconstructed into single frames.
+Images where either taken as a single photo, or a video was taken and then deconstructed into single frames.
 To turn videos into single frames [FFmpeg](https://www.ffmpeg.org) was used.
 Images with various different backgrounds (flowers) are included - and selection of sample images can be seen below.

 <p float="left">